Devotion has traditionally been related to dualistic teachings.

 It is the Heart of Devotion.

-that she is God), to meet and merge with God and the disappointment of
+she is God), to meet and merge with God and the disappointment

 It is Ram crying for Sita.